dataflownb/ipycollections-extension/README.md

 ## Install

 Note: You will need NodeJS to install the extension.
+(If using conda, this can be done via `conda install nodejs`.)

 ```bash
 pip install ipycollections